 Social engineering isn’t a new area of phishing, but it is changing.
-This change is presenting in the form of growth, with larger scale attacks being anticipated.
-In the USA, a spike in social engineering scams can be predicably tied to the election cycle (scams that use voice deepfakes and SIM swapping—see below), but they’re also on a trajectory of growth of social engineering in Australia.
+This change is presenting in the form of growth, with larger-scale attacks being anticipated.
+In the USA, a spike in social engineering scams can be predictably tied to the election cycle (scams that use voice deepfakes and SIM swapping—see below), but they’re also on a trajectory of growth of social engineering in Australia.

 Voice Technology and Deepfakes

 Leveraging advances in artificial intelligence, deepfake technology creates fake or altered audio content.
 Synthetic audio sounds authentic to humans, hence why deepfake audio are a popular way to try and seem legitimate to high-risk individuals like CEOs and politicians.
 As deepfakes are used to target high-profile or high-power people, they shouldn’t pose as much of a threat to small-to-medium businesses.
 However, it’s still important to stay in the know.